|Alma Mater:||Seton Hall '87|

 He earned a bachelor's degree in communications in 1987 from Seton Hall University, where he is a member of the Hall of Fame after becoming a three-time All-American.
 He still holds the Big East Conference championships record in the 400 and was named the Outstanding Performer of the meet after winning the 400 and participating on two winning relay teams for the Pirates in the 1987 meet.

 Valmon is married to Meredith Rainey Valmon, a seven-time U.S. national champion and two-time Olympian in the women's 800.
-The couple and their three children (Travis, Maya, and Mallory) reside in Rockville, Md.
+The couple and their children, Travis and Maya, reside in Rockville, Md.